Frank Broome

 The 1938–39 season began badly for Broome when he tore a ligament in his right ankle in a match against Grimsby.
 He returned in September despite not fully recovered in a 5–0 home win against Brentford.
 He was selected again for England against Norway but as inside-right rather than centre forward or right wing.
 The game was played at Newcastle on 9 November with England winning 4–0 but Broome clearly struggled in an unfamiliar position.
 He was back among the goals for Villa in a 6–3 demolition of Chelsea on 19 November.
 He also scored in a 1–1 draw at home to Sunderland on 27 December.
 His sparkling form continued in the new year bagging two goals in a 2–4 victory away at Brentford; and another two in a 2–0 defeat of Liverpool at home.
 In March 1939, he found time to marry Elsie Williams of Handsworth at the parish church in Berkhamsted.
 The bride was given away by Frank's brother Reg.They set up home in Handsworth Wood.
 On 13 May he represented England on the left wing in a 2–2 away draw against Italy in Milan on 13 May.

+Broome's career was interrupted by the outbreak of World War II.
+In September 1939, he played in Villa's last pre-war game, a 1–0 defeat at Derby County.
+On 4th September the Government announced a ban on Sport to prevent crowds gathering.
+Villa's League match away to Wolves was one of over thirty mid-week League fixtures called-off.
+Villa Park found itself in an evacuation district designated under the British Government's civilian evacuation scheme.
+The Police Chief Constable of Birmingham, C.C.H Moriarty, intimated that he would not sanction football matches within the city of Birmingham.
+The Football League's Scheme for War-time football proposed to limit gates to 8,000 in evacuation areas.
+With their large overheads, the directors of Aston Villa and Sunderland announced their intention to close down.
+The manager and players were paid off whilst Villa Park was commandeered by the War Office.
+Villa's players quickly found war-time employment.
+Broome engaged in factory work of national importance.

 Broome guested for Nottingham Forest during WW2, making 3 appearances (1 goal) in 1939–40, 1 appearance (4 goals) in 1940–41 and 10 appearances (4 goals) in 1941–42.
 He also guested for Wolves during wartime, playing and scoring in the 1942 War Cup Final.